Photo of González, Fredy

 About

 Fredy González is an Associate Professor of Global Asian Studies and History.
-His research focuses on Asian diasporas in Latin America, particularly on the Chinese diaspora.
+His research focuses on Asian diasporas in Latin America, particularly on the Chinese and Japanese diasporas.
 Before coming to UIC, Professor González was a professor of Latin American history at the University of Colorado Boulder, where he also taught courses on immigration history.

 His first book, Paisanos Chinos: Transpacific Politics among Chinese Immigrants in Mexico, was published in 2017 with the University of California Press.
-His articles have appeared in the Western Historical Quarterly and the PRC History Review, and won the Bert M. Fireman and Oscar O. Winther awards from the Western History Association.
+His articles have appeared in the Western Historical Quarterly, the PRC History Review, the Pacific Historical Review, and Ethnic and Racial Studies, and won the Bert M. Fireman and Oscar O. Winther awards from the Western History Association.

-His work has been supported by a Fulbright Scholar Fellowship in Taiwan, as well as a IIE Fellowship for Graduate Study and a Fox Fellowship in Mexico.
+His work has been supported by a Fulbright Scholar Fellowship in Taiwan, an IIE Fellowship for Graduate Study and a Fox Fellowship in Mexico, and a Japan Foundation Grant in Japan.

 Education